How to See Bryce Canyon in Half a Day

 Bryce Canyon National Park is one of the Mighty Five parks in Utah alongside Zion, Canyonlands, Arches, and Capitol Reef National Park.
 Most people combine Bryce Canyon and Zion National Park on their trip due to their proximity of being 1.5 hours apart, so it’s a no-brainer to see it.
-The drive from Zion is gorgeous through the Zion-Mount Carmel Highway with many photo-worthy pit stops that may take you longer to get to your destination, especially if you get stuck behind slow driving vehicles so plan accordingly.
+Visitors use the Zion-Mount Carmel Highway from Zion National Park to connect to Bryce Canyon and this is the drive where you don't want to fall asleep because there are so many photo-worthy pit stops that may take you longer to get to your destination.

 How much time do you need to see Bryce Canyon National Park?

-You can see the top highlights of Bryce Canyon Np in half a day by hiking one short trail and driving to the popular viewpoints.
+You can see the top highlights of Bryce Canyon in half a day by hiking one short trail and driving to the popular viewpoints.
+We left Zion National Park at 9 am and finished by 2:45 pm in October.

 Best time to visit: